mulesoft/mule-cookbook/cookbook-connector/demo/cookbook-crud-app/README.md

 * Click the link **"Cookbook CRUD Workflow"**.
 * There is no user input for this demo.
 A sample recipe is considered as an input via the Java Component placed at the starting of the flow.
 To view or edit the recipe, refer to **OmletteRecipe** class located at **src/main/java/org/mule/cookbook**
 * Click the **"Execute Workflow"** button and wait until the operation finishes processing.
-* A pop-up message will indicate if the operation was successful or not.
+* If the operation is successful, the recipe result would be shown in JSON format or else an alert popup stating the error.